 The purpose of this study is to address the need for effective spiritual care support for patients with lung and gastrointestinal cancer.
 This study will examine how spiritual care affects spiritual wellbeing, anxiety, depression, satisfaction with spiritual care, and quality of communication.

-This study is an individually randomized trial of chaplain-led intervention utilizing the Spiritual Care Assessment and Intervention (SCAI) framework compared to attention control.
+This study is an individually randomized trial of chaplain-led intervention utilizing the Spiritual Care Assessment and Intervention (SCAI) framework compared to an attention control comparator.
 The chaplain intervention will consist of 4 spiritual care visits with a board-certified or board-eligible chaplain once a week for approximately 4 weeks.
-The attention control group will consist of 4 study visits with a trained social worker once a week for approximately 4 weeks.
-Participants will be randomized 1:1 to the chaplain or attention control group.
+The attention control comparator will consist of 4 informational support visits with a trained social worker once a week for approximately 4 weeks.
+Participants will be randomized 1:1 to the chaplain-led intervention or the attention control comparator.

 Study Type